audulus/docs/nodes.md

 ![Node](img/nodes/OSC/Osc-Node.png)

-The **Osc**illator is the foundation most synthesizers.
+The oscillator is the foundation most synthesizers.
 It is like the vocal chords of the synthesizer - the vibrating portion that creates the sound.

 The Osc node has four waveforms - sine, triangle, saw, and square.
 The saw and square wave shapes are also variable using the shp control.
 Each waveform has a distinct characteristic sound.